ananos/ananos.uk/short-bio.md

 (2013) from <a href="https://www.ntua.gr">NTUA</a>.

-I have been involved in the academic research community for quite some time, serving as an external referee for various CS-related conferences and scientific journals.
-Since 2011, I serve as a co-chair of the <a href="https://vhpc.org">VHPC workshop series</a>, held in conjunction with Europar, SC, and ISC.
+I have been involved in the academic research community for quite some time, serving as TPC member or external referee for various CS-related conferences and scientific journals.
+Since 2011, I co-organize the <a href="https://vhpc.org">VHPC workshop series</a>, held in conjunction with Europar, SC, and ISC.